benjchand/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Manager - It is the step between your HTML and what is displayed on the browser.
+It is here that the browser can correct errors in your code and the Javascript can change the HTML that the browser with display.

 2. What is an event?

+An event is *something* that happens on the browser.
+Could be a mouse event (like clicking or scrolling), a network event (like losing connection to the internet or a page finishing loading), a viewport event (changing the size of the window), an many many other things.

 3. What is an event listener?

+An event listener is a bit of code that is waiting, or 'listening', for an event to occur and is ready to execute a bit of code once that event happens.

 4. Why would we convert a NodeList into an Array?

+So that we can cycle through it and use it in a different way than the Nodelist.
+I may be incorrect, but I believe Nodelist is a collection of nodes, meaning they are alive and dependent on other things, while an array is a static form of data.

 5. What is a component?

+It is my understanding that a component is a small piece of code and logic that can be reused for things and is part of the larger website as a whole.
+It takes and extrudes information in a format that the larger code can use in a manageable way.

 ### Git Set up